 A residence permit for highly skilled migrants from Turkey – is it necessary?

 Turkey is the bridge between Europe and Asia and is of great importance.
-Despite the recent downturn, Turkey still plays a prominent role in the world economy.
+Despite the recent downturn, it still plays a prominent role in the world economy.
 It is a member of the G20, one of the twenty most important economies in the world.
 Turkey is also a founding member of the United Nations, a member of the Council of Europe (1949), and of NATO (1952).
 Turkey and the European Union are negotiating its accession to the EU.

 For over 50 years ( since 1963) there has been an Association Agreement in place between Turkey and what was then the European Community (EC).
-This Association Agreement provides Turkish citizens a special position in the Netherlands and the rules to live and work here are different for them – more favorable – than for nationals of other non-EU countries.
+This Association Agreement provides Turkish citizens a special position in the Netherlands and the rules to live and work here are different for them – more favourable – than for nationals of other non-EU countries.

 A few examples: